 Returning to Cusco we stop at Piñipampa, a town where the region's typical red tile shingles are produced.
 We visit the workshop of Francisco Hanco, a native of this land that has been working on this activity since he was 12 years old.
 Two of Francisco's sons, Ronal and Julio also work with him.
 The family is learning to play Andean instruments and hope to form a band.
 From April to November, they produce about 10,000 tile shingles each month, following techniques that has been passed along for three generations.
-Once back in Cusco, there will be time to relax at the Libertador Palacio del Inka Hotel and enjoy an evening at leisure with dinner on your own to try one of Cusco's gourmet restaurants.
+Once back in Cusco, there will be time to relax at the elegant Aranwa Hotel and enjoy an evening at leisure with dinner on your own to try one of Cusco's gourmet restaurants.

-DAY 04 (SUN): CHINCHERO / PISAC / SACRED VALLEY
+DAY 04: CHINCHERO / PISAC / SACRED VALLEY

 Returning to the highlands by vehicle, we'll arrive to Chinchero (12,335'), a charming community with a characteristic blend of both Inca and colonial architecture.
-Sunday morning is the traditional market day.
-We'll mingle, observe and learn from locals that gather to trade goods still using an ancient system of bartering without money.
-We also visit the colonial church and ruins of Inca Yupangui's palace.
+Sunday is the traditional crafts market day.
+We'll mingle, observe and learn from locals that gather to sell their crafts, textiles and pottery.
+We also visit the colonial church and ruins of Inca Yupanqui's palace.
 We continue driving across the highlands to the small town of Maras (11,070') to begin a two-mile downhill hike, past farm houses and fields en route to the Pichincoto Salt Mines.
 Still in use from Incan times, a series of over 2,000 terraced mountainside pools are fed by a natural spring.
-We interact with some of the local families working there.

-Following a typical lunch in the Valley, we drive to the charming town of Pisac (9,708') where our knowledgeable guide shows us the main plaza and narrow side streets typical of Andean communities.
+Following a typical lunch back in the Valley, we drive to the charming town of Pisac (9,708') where our knowledgeable guide shows us the main plaza and narrow side streets typical of Andean communities.
 We walk a couple of blocks to visit the unique collection of cactus, plants and flowers at the small and private Felipe Moreno botanical garden.
 Later on, we'll tour the Pisac ruins, perched on a ridge high above the Sacred Valley.
 Here we can observe how the Incas directed the meandering Urubamba River into a canal to irrigate the fertile valley below.
 Impressive stretches of agricultural terraces trace the contours of the mountainsides.
-A one-mile hike along a stone-paved trail with expansive views will lead to Pisac's religious sector with exquisite stonework and views of the Intihuatana, or Hitching Post of the Sun.
-In nearby Urubamba, we check-in to the charming Andean hacienda-style Sol y Luna Lodge & Spa.
+A one-mile hike along a stone-paved trail with expansive views will lead to Pisac's religious sector with exquisite stonework and views of the Intihuatana, or Hitching

+Post of the Sun.
+In nearby Urubamba, we check-in to the Andean hacienda-style Sol y Luna Lodge & Spa, a lovely Relais & Chateaux property.
 Dinner is together this evening at the Lodge.
-O Full Moon - May 03 & Sep 27, 2015.
 (B,L,D)

-DAY 05 (MON): OLLANTAYTAMBO / PALCA / JUNUNA PAMPA CAMP
+DAY 05: OLLANTAYTAMBO / PALCA / JUNUNA PAMPA CAMP